 An Agavista is moved both by love and science; pleasure and intellect.
 This is a realm for discovery and documentation.
-The aromas, colors and aging of these distillates are as important as the values with which they are created, the care behind their production and the consideration towards the environment.
+The aromas, colors, and aging of these distillates are as important as the values with which they are created, the care behind their production, and the consideration towards the environment.
 Whatever it is to be discovered will be added to our classification.

 WHAT LIES BEHIND AGAVISTA?

 We are deeply inspired by the swede scientist Carl Von Lineé, one of the big names in the history of science who developed a nomenclature with which a complete classification of living creatures was done.
-As part of this classification he came up with a name for a plant that has been the epicenter of our adventures in this industry: Agave.
-What a word he picked!
-“Agave” Comes from the Ancient Greek Ἀγαυή (Agauḗ, “Agave”), from ἀγαυός (agauós, “noble, illustrious”) or ‘the admirable one”.
+As part of this classification, he came up with a name for a plant that has been the epicenter of our adventures in this industry: agave.
+What a word he picked! “agave” comes from the Ancient Greek Ἀγαυή (Agauḗ, “Agave”), from ἀγαυός (agauós, “noble, illustrious”) or ‘the admirable one”.

-Noble producers that commit to improve the conditions of their workers, their environmental impact of their processes, and that show responsibility towards the society are the ones we want to support in this platform.
+Noble producers that commit to improving the conditions of their workers, and the environmental impact of their processes, and that show responsibility towards society are the ones we want to support in this platform.
 They might not be perfect but being willing to improve is admirable.

 Why is there an age limit on agavista.com?